letsencrypt/acme-spec/draft-barnes-acme.md

 # Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}}.

 The two main roles in ACME are “client” and “server”   The ACME client uses the protocol to request certificate management actions, such as issuance or revocation.
 An ACME client therefore typically runs on a web server, mail server, or some other server system which requires valid TLS certificates.
-The ACME server is a certificate authority, or an interface to one, which responds to client requests, performing the requested actions if the client is authorized.
+The ACME server runs at a certificate authority, and responds to client requests, performing the requested actions if the client is authorized.

 For simplicity, in the HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.